jie-nissel/beautyAI.github.io/README.md

 # AI-Powered Beauty Solution

+Girls~~~

-Girls: AI is here to help us!
+AI is here to help us!
 Stay pretty and happy!